ellerbrock/talis.github.io/README.md

 # Engineering handbook

+The engineering handbook documents our outline approach to development.
+See https://talis.github.io for more.

+## How it works

 This is a special GitHub pages repo, powered by Jekyll.
 The master is build automatically by GitHub and displayed at https://talis.github.io.